Meet the Memory Maker 📸✨

 • Step 1

 Use your Memory Maker to capture those special moments.
-Simply point, and press the shutter button to take a picture.
+Simply point, and shoot to take a picture.
 Ensure proper lighting (we recommend always using the flash unless in direct sunlight) for the best results.
-Make sure to wind the film after each shot to prepare for the next one.
+Make sure to wind the film advance wheel before each shot to prepare for the next photo.

 • Step 2